wanjo-tech/vm2/README.md

 ## About

-sandbox run js in ctx，running so far so good.
+sandbox run js in ctx, running so far so good.
+Main tricks is Host-Object-Protection.

 Challenge still accepted!
 If you have escape case, **just show me the code** at the issues(https://github.com/wanjo-tech/vm2/issues/4), I'll investigate and fix ASAP.